 NFPRHA's Position

-Medicaid funding of family planning care is critical to ensuring access to high-quality, confidential family planning and sexual health services and supplies for people with low incomes.
-Medicaid has been the predominant funding source (75%) for publicly funded family planning care since the 1980s, particularly in states that have expanded their Medicaid eligibility for family planning.
-Federal law requires that Medicaid-funded family planning be exempt from cost-sharing and cover a broad range of family planning services, including the full range of contraceptive methods, Pap tests, and other associated examinations and labs.
-Federal law also requires that people with Medicaid coverage receive family planning services from any qualified provider willing to provide those services, which is a provision referred to as "freedom of choice.”
+Medicaid funding of family planning is critical to ensuring access to high-quality, confidential family planning and sexual health care for people with low incomes.
+Medicaid is the largest funding source of publicly funded family planning care, paying for 75% of all expenditures on family planning services such as contraception, STI services, and cancer screenings.
+Under federal law, there is no cost-sharing for family planning services, including the full range of contraceptive methods, Pap tests, and other associated examinations and labs.
+Federal law also requires that people with Medicaid coverage receive family planning services from any qualified provider willing to provide those services, which is a provision referred to as free choice of provider.

 NFPRHA's Work

-NFPRHA works on federal policy and with its membership on state policy to protect, expand access to, and improve policies related to Medicaid-funded family planning.
+NFPRHA works on federal policy and with its membership on state policy to protect, expand access to, and improve policies related to Medicaid family planning.

 NFPRHA Fact Sheets